In addition to the Asian Studies minor, we offer courses in the languages, cultures and literature of China, Japan and Korea.

 - HIST 3970: Korean & Vietnam Wars

 - HIST 5670: History of Modern Japan

 - HIST 5650: History of Modern South Asia

 - RELG 3330: Eastern Religions

 Study Abroad, Exchange Programs and Internships

-You can receive Auburn University credit for studying on the AU-FLL Summer Chinese Language, Culture and Internship Program in Shanghai, and on the exchange programs available through the College of Liberal Arts, with Sejong University in South Korea and Nihon University in Japan.
-In addition, you can receive transfer credits for studying on various language and internship programs in China, Japan, and Korea.
+You can receive Auburn University credit for studying on the AU-FLL Summer Chinese Language, Culture and Internship Program in Shanghai, and on the exchange programs available through the College of Liberal Arts with Sejong University in South Korea and Nihon University in Japan.
+In addition, full scholarships are available for study in Taiwan at National Cheng Kung University.
+You can receive transfer credits for studying on various language and internship programs in China, Japan and Korea.
 See the CLA Abroad website for more details.